ydahal1/ydahal1/jokes.md

-What do you call a fake noodle?
-An impasta.
+A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”

 [
-Fri Jun 19 01:15:30 UTC 2026
+Sat Jun 20 01:04:56 UTC 2026
  ]